 head: black and white facial mask.

 neck: In winter sides of neck are darker than other parts of body.
-A cream coloured neck patch – is thought to indicate the relationship to the Pyrenean Chamois (Rupicapra pyrenaica).
+A cream coloured neck patch could indicate the relationship to the Pyrenean Chamois (Rupicapra pyrenaica).

 But Damm and Franco (2014) do not indicate the exact position and form of such a neck patch.
 During two field trips in December 2018 I found several animals with a v-shaped patch running down from the base of the ear on both sides of the spine (but such a patch does occur in other Alpine Chamois as well).
 And I found one female with a prolonged throat patch (note that sizes of throat patches in Alpine Chamois do vary).
 Further studies are needed!
 Do the v-shaped patches occur more often in Chartreuse Chamois?
 And are the prolonged throat patches typical for this subspecies?